 - We took a full-board package at Plumeria which included meals of all days.

 - Our flight was slightly costly because of the peak season.
-MEGA airlines now operates flights to Delhi and Mumbai directly from Maldives.
+As of Dec 2016, MEGA airlines was operating flights to Delhi and Mumbai directly from Maldives.
 Expect to spend in the range of INR 24,000 – 34,000.

 VISA FOR INDIANS

 Maldives visa can be obtained on arrival for almost all nationalities including Indian.
 It is free of cost and all you need is a booking at a guesthouse/ resort & a return ticket.